ABOUT CAMP CUBBER

 Field Trips: Also vary by age group and weeks.
 Check out the camp detail pages (below) or the registration packet for specifics.

 are infused into the DNA of camp.
-Each week focuses on a different character value and each morning begins with Opening Session featuring live music and a short teaching by Pastor Dave or one of our church / camp staff.
+Each week focuses on a different character value and each Monday begins with Opening Session featuring live music and a short teaching by Pastor Keith or one of our church / camp staff.

 Faith & Character Values